 Q-learning is a reinforcement learning algorithm in which an agent or a group of agents try to learn the optimal policy from their past experiences and interactions with an environment.
 These experiences are a sequence of state-action-rewards.
 In its simplest form, Q-learning is a table of values for each state (row) and action (column) possible in the environment.
 Given a current state, the algorithm estimates the value in each table cell, corresponding to how good it is to take this action in this particular state.
 At each iteration, an estimation is repeatedly made in order to improve the estimations.
 This process continues until the agent arrives to a terminal state in the environment.
-This becomes quite inefficient when we have a large number or an unknown number of states in an environment such as FlipIt.
+This becomes quite inefficient when we have a large number or an unknown number of states in an environment such as \nf{FlipIt}.
 Therefore in these situations, larger and more complex implementations of Q-learning have been introduced, in particular, Deep Q-Networks (DQN).
-Deep Q-Networks were firstly introduced by Mnih et al. (2013) and have since been commonly used for solving games.
-DQNs are trained to learn the best action to perform in a particular state in terms of producing the maximum future cumulative reward and map state-action pairs to rewards.
-Our objective is to train our agent such that its policy converges to the theoretical optimal policy that maximizes the future discounted rewards.
-In other words, given a state $s$ we want to find the optimal policy $\pi^*$ that selects action $a$ such that

-\\ where $Q_{\pi^*}(s,a)$ is the Q-value that corresponds to the overall expected reward, given the state-action pair $(s,a)$.
-It is defined by